nikos-chatzatoglou/idai-field/desktop/src/manual/manual.en.md

 ### Change input type

 The *Input type* checkbox in the field editor allows you to change the input type of the field.
-Please note that for the fields that come with Field Desktop, you can only select input types whose data format is compatible with the default input type (for example, it is possible to change from a single-line text field to a multi-line text field, but not to change from a dating field to a checkbox selection field).
+Please note that for the fields that come with iSkavo, you can only select input types whose data format is compatible with the default input type (for example, it is possible to change from a single-line text field to a multi-line text field, but not to change from a dating field to a checkbox selection field).
 For project-specific fields, you can freely change the input type at any time.

 Field data that has already been entered will continue to be displayed even after the input type has been changed.
 In the resource editor, however, data that is incompatible with the current input type is marked accordingly and can no longer be edited there, only deleted.